WMAQ-TV: 1995–present

 On April 10, 1998, Rev. Michael Pfleger, a priest at St. Sabina Church in Auburn Gresham and a group of Christian, Muslim, and Jewish leaders and clergy as part of the "Dump Jerry Springer!" coalition, called for a viewer and advertiser boycott of WMAQ-TV due to one of its syndicated shows, The Jerry Springer Show, which was filmed at the station's NBC Tower studios until 2009.
 On April 23, 1998, Pfleger and the coalition organized a rally at the station's NBC Tower studios.
 On May 1, 1998, WMAQ-TV announced that they would cancel the show.
-Studios USA (now NBCUniversal Syndication Studios), one of the show's distributors, said that the show would move to Fox owned-and-operated station WFLD the following month.
-The show moved production to Stamford, Connecticut in 2009, and ended in 2018.
+Studios USA (now NBCUniversal Syndication Studios), one of the show's distributors, said that the show would move to Fox-owned WFLD the following month.
+The show moved production to Stamford, Connecticut, in 2009, and ended in 2018.

 On June 5, 2000, to improve station reception, the station extended its Sears Tower (now Willis Tower) transmitter's western antenna height to 1730 ft.
 In July 2000, NBC entered into a local marketing agreement (LMA) with WCPX-TV (channel 38) that indirectly resulted from NBC's partial ownership interest in WCPX-TV network partner Pax TV (now Ion Television) and a related management agreement with that network's owned-and-operated stations.
 Under the LMA, the two stations shared certain programs, while WMAQ handled advertising sales services for channel 38.
-The agreement also allowed WCPX to air rebroadcasts of channel 5's 6:00 p.m. and 10:00 p.m. newscasts on a half-hour delay.
+The agreement also allowed WCPX to air rebroadcasts of channel 5's 6 p.m. and 10 p.m. newscasts on a half-hour delay.
 The LMA ended on July 1, 2005, upon Pax's rebranding as i: Independent Television.

 On September 6, 2003, WMAQ agreed to lease 4000 sqft of space at the Equitable Building at 401 North Michigan Avenue (one block east of the NBC Tower), with the intent to build a streetside studio for the Chicago market, the first to be used for live broadcasting purposes by a Chicago television station.
 On February 26, 2004, WMAQ-TV garnered national attention when Katie Couric, Al Roker, and Lester Holt hosted the Today show on Cityfront Plaza to unveil the new studio (known as "Studio 5") at the building's northwest corner.
 The station's morning and noon newscasts were broadcast from the Michigan Avenue facility until February 2013, when the studio was closed and the space within the 401 Michigan Avenue building was put up for sale, at which time production of both newscasts was moved back to the NBC Tower.